hraberg/enumerable/README.markdown

         public static Money m;
     }

-Accessing a field marked with *@LambdaParameter* outside of a block will either start a new block or throw an exception depending on the situation.
+Accessing a static field marked with *@LambdaParameter* outside of a block will either start a new block or throw an exception depending on the situation.
 The fields are never really used, as all accesses are redirected.
-Due to class loading, you cannot define a *@LambdaParameter* in the same class it's used.
-You can use inner static classes as an alternative if you want the definitions close to their usage.

 ## Implementation